Thomas Tyrrell finds much to admire in the latest poetry collection, The Bramble King, from award-winning novelist Catherine Fisher.

 What happens when a writer of fantasy turns to poetry?
 For J.R.R.
 Tolkien, it was another form of world-building.
 His short lyrics found their way into The Hobbit and The Lord of the Rings, while his long unfinished epic poems became a part of the intricate history of The Silmarillion.
 Neil Gaiman, rather endearingly, prints his poems alongside his short stories, mixing sestinas and pantoums with twisty magic-realist tales.

-We open in a playful mood with Imaginary Planets, a six-poem sequence that treads in the footsteps of Italo Calvino’s more extensive Invisible Cities.
+We open The Bramble King in a playful mood with Imaginary Planets, a six-poem sequence that treads in the footsteps of Italo Calvino’s more extensive Invisible Cities.
 Strange and surreal, planets like Gravitas and Babel reconnect the boundless possibilities of science fiction with the marvellous islands encountered by legendary adventurers like Sinbad, Mael Dúin and St Brendan.

 Slices of wallpaper, curliques and scraps